tgermain/coreLanguage-syntax-sublimtext/README.md

 coreLanguage-syntax-sublimtext
 ===============================

-core language syntax and snippet for sublime text
+core language syntax and snippet for sublime text.

+This package use the plugin [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev) for developping grammar easily.

 TODO